khoai23/exam_builder/README.md

 - [ ] Finishing import should automatically reload the table
 - [x] Text denoting import/export finished is not working
 - [ ] Converter supporting doc file (only docx for now)
-- [ ] Converter direct import and copy content to clipboard
+- [ ] Converter direct import and copy content to clipboard (right now not working on Firefox)
 - [ ] Import supporting xls file by xlrd
 - [ ] Allow rollback in case of crappy import
-- [ ] CSV in utf-8 format cannot be read by Microsoft's Excel; likely requires full conversion to xlsx
+- [x] CSV in utf-8 format cannot be read by Microsoft's Excel; likely requires full conversion to xlsx
+- [ ] Image support is only in solo mode; import image should support inline as default as well